StefanoJin/ElaboratoJin/test/lib/googletest/docs/AdvancedGuide.md

 INSTANTIATE_TYPED_TEST_CASE_P(My, FooTest, int);
 ```

-You can see `samples/sample6_unittest.cc` for a complete example.
+You can see `samples/sample6_unittest.cc` for a completed example.

 _Availability:_ Linux, Windows (requires MSVC 8.0 or above), Mac;
 since version 1.1.0.